ManuManjunath/DS_Learning/Statistics/05_HypothesisTesting.md

 * Reject or Fail to reject the nul hypothesis.

 #### Nul Hypothesis
+Null hypothesis claims that any difference in the means is due to chance.
 A statement that is assumed to be true unless there is convincing evidence to the contrary.

 #### Alternative Hypothesis